ESMValGroup/ESMValTool_Tutorial/_episodes/01-quickstart.md

 >   not the case, see the [Installation][lesson-installation] episode in this
 >   tutorial.
 >
-> - Activate the ESMValTool environment by following the instructions at
+> - Load the ESMValTool environment by following the instructions at
 >   [ESMValTool: Pre-installed versions on HPC clusters / other
 >   servers][activate-environment].
 >
-> - Test the ESMValTool environment by accessing the help for ESMValTool:
+> - Check the ESMValTool environment by accessing the help for ESMValTool:
 >
 >     ~~~
 >     esmvaltool -- --help